 Krista has worked with Spectrum Financial Partners since 2015.
-In 2018 she became the Director of Client Services.
-In this role she keeps clients and the office organized and solve problems that arise.
-One of her favorite parts of her job is the interaction with different clients.
+In 2018, she became the director of client services.
+In this role, she keeps clients and the office organized and solve problems that arise.
+One of her favorite parts of her job is the interaction with clients.
 So talk to her!
-Krista is the go-to person in the office who answers most client questions- about where to get tax forms, where to see account balances, how to start or stop regular distributions, etc. If you need to know about getting forms or money in proper places, Krista will have the answer or lead you to it.
+Krista is the go-to person in the office who answers most client questions—about where to get tax forms, where to see account balances, how to start or stop regular distributions, etc. If you need to know about getting forms or money in proper places, Krista will have the answer or lead you to it.

-Prior to Spectrum Krista worked for twelve years at a medical practice.
+Prior to joining Spectrum, Krista worked for 12 years at a medical practice.
 She was the first person you saw as you walked in the door and loved greeting patients.
 She prepared client records and did the billing for the office.

 Krista is a purebred Anacortesian.
 Born and raised there, she wouldn’t live anywhere else.
 On the Sound or on the Pend Orielle, on the water is her happy place—catching salmon or whatever else is in season, when they’re not being stolen by seals.
 Ask to see her photos of orcas off the stern and her latest big catch.
 When not dragging salmon through the water, Krista and her husband, Andy, enjoy dragging their two teenage girls through the water on skis, kneeboards, and anything else that floats.
 Weekends are spent driving across Washington state to soccer and basketball games.
 On spring weeknights, Krista helps with the coaching of the sprints and hurdles for the Anacortes High School track team along with her former track coach.
 Fun fact: Krista is still the current school record holder for the 100M hurdles.